Tax Paradises in Europe: Where to Relocate for a Better Tax Environment

 Malta

 Malta is a small island nation in the Mediterranean Sea that has become a popular tax haven in recent years.
-The country has a maximum income tax rate of 15%, which is one of the lowest in the European Union.
-Malta also offers several other tax incentives, including a favorable tax treatment for non-domiciled residents, a flat tax rate of 15% for high-net-worth individuals, and no inheritance or wealth taxes.
-In addition to its tax advantages, Malta is an attractive destination for its mild climate, beautiful scenery, and rich history.
+The country has a maximum personal income tax rate of 35%, which is one of the lowest tax rates for top earners in the European Union.
+Beyond this Malta also offers several other tax incentives, including a favorable tax treatment for non-domiciled residents with a flat rate tax of 15%.
+Moreover, there is no inheritance or wealth taxes, and a complete tax exemption for income which is not remitted to Malta applies (nevertheless, an annual minimum tax of EUR 15,000 must be paid).
+In addition to these tax advantages, Malta is an attractive destination for its mild Winter climate, beautiful scenery, and rich history; and its central location in Europe’s south makes it a formidable hub in Europe - most EU capitals are available within a 2-3 hour flight.

-Read about setting up a company in Malta, the Maltese citizenship by investment program and the global relocation procedures.
+Read about setting up a company in Malta, the Maltese citizenship by investment program and the tax residency program: Global Residence Program.

 Cyprus